vanshsharma-2005/Netflix-Project-SQL/README.md

 # Netflix Data Analysis using SQL
 This project involves a comprehensive analysis of Netflix's movies and TV shows data using SQL.
 The goal is to extract valuable insights and answer various business questions based on the dataset.
 ![](https://github.com/vanshsharma-2005/Netflix-Project-SQL/blob/main/netflix%20logo.jpg)
+##OVEVIEW
+This project involves a comprehensive analysis of Netflix's movies and TV shows data using SQL.
+The goal is to extract valuable insights and answer various business questions based on the dataset.
+The following README provides a detailed account of the project's objectives, business problems, solutions, findings, and conclusions.